-VMware vSphere 6.7 includes a number of components, each requiring separate STIG coverage.
-The following STIGs have been developed for vSphere 6.7 components.
-As STIGs are developed for other vSphere 6.7 components, they will be included here.
+VMware vSphere 7.0 includes a number of components, each requiring separate STIG coverage.
+The following STIGs have been developed for vSphere 7.0 components.
+As STIGs are developed for other vSphere 7.0 components, they will be included here.

-2.1.1 VMware vSphere 6.7 ESXi STIG
+2.1.1 VMware vSphere 7.0 ESXi STIG

-The VMware vSphere 6.7 ESXi STIG must be used to enhance the security configuration of the ESXi hypervisor hosting virtual machines.
+The VMware vSphere 7.0 ESXi STIG must be used to enhance the security configuration of the ESXi hypervisor hosting virtual machines.

-2.1.2 VMware vSphere 6.7 Virtual Machine STIG
+2.1.2 VMware vSphere 7.0 Virtual Machine STIG

-The VMware vSphere 6.7 Virtual Machine STIG must be used to enhance the security configuration of virtual machines hosted by the ESXi 6.7 hypervisor.
+The VMware vSphere 7.0 Virtual Machine STIG must be used to enhance the security configuration of virtual machines hosted by the ESXi 7.0 hypervisor.

-2.1.3 VMware vSphere 6.7 vCenter STIG
+2.1.3 VMware vSphere 7.0 vCenter STIG

-The VMware vSphere 6.7 vCenter STIG must be used to enhance the security configuration of the vCenter Server management application running on the Windows operating system.
-Its use is not mandatory for sites using a single ESXi hypervisor.
+The VMware vSphere 7.0 vCenter STIG must be used to enhance the security configuration of the vCenter Server management application.

-2.1.4 ESX Agent Manager (EAM)
+2.1.4 VMware vSphere 7.0 vCenter Appliance ESX Agent Manager (EAM) STIG

-The EAM automates the process of deploying and managing vSphere ESX Agents while extending the function of an ESXi host to provide additional services that a vSphere solution requires.
-EAM deploys agent VMs, installs VIBs in ESX, and integrates with DvFilter.
+The VMware vSphere 7.0 vCenter Appliance EAM automates the process of deploying and managing vSphere ESX Agents while extending the function of an ESXi host to provide additional services that a vSphere solution requires.
+EAM deploys agent virtual machines (VMs), installs vSphere Installation Bundles (VIBs) in ESX, and integrates with DvFilter.